marmelab/labyrinth/domain/README.md

 ## CLI

-You can run the program using either
+You can run the program using:

 ```sh
 # The following options are available :